10 essential things to pack on your Workaway trip

 No matter how amazing your Workaway trip is, chances are you’ll eventually forget some of the details.
 The longer you travel, the easier it is to mix up the names and places of people (even if you’ll never forget their beautiful faces!).
 Keeping a journal is a sure way to capture all of the emotions, revelations, new vocabulary, and daily tidbits you’ll want to remember years down the road.

 If you’re worried about the added weight of multiple journals or notebooks, you can always mail the complete ones back home to read upon your return!

 This one doesn’t take up any space at all!
 No matter how long or how well you’ve planned your trip, things will go wrong.
 Expect it and you’ll be more adaptable when (not if) it happens.
 Find a way to laugh at yourself and the situation and bring some light heartedness to the experience.
 Remember you’re having an adventure and facing the unexpected with a smile is all part of it!

-11. Bonus – For the ladies only
+11. Bonus – For that time of the month

-Ladies, if you haven’t already, seriously consider packing a menstrual cup.
+If there's even a chance your monthly visitor might show up during your travels, seriously consider packing a menstrual cup.
 This will change your life while travelling.
 Not only is it reusable, it’s comfortable, lightweight, and will not have you stressing about where to get more pads/tampons in a remote village.
 There are several different brands out there and I’d recommend trying it at home for a few months before taking it on the road.